Untangling Graphs on Surfaces: Introduction

 More directly related to our work, in a recent paper, Atikaya, Fulek, and T\'oth~\cite{aft-rweg-19} extended the weak simplicity problem to graphs: Given a drawing~$\drawing$ of a graph~$\graph$ in another graph~$\embeddedgraph$, itself embedded on a surface~$\surface$, is it possible to make $\delta$ simple with an arbitrarily small perturbation?
 They solved this problem in near-linear time.
 We will heavily rely on their algorithm, and postpone a detailed description to Section~\ref{sec:weak-embeddings}.
 More recently, Fulek~\cite{f-egeg-20} gave a polynomial time algorithm to decide whether a graph drawn in the plane (without obstacles) can be perturbed by an arbitrarily small perturbation to turn it into an embedding in a pre-specified isotopy class.

 \paragraph*{Our results.}

 The input to our problem is a fixed cellular embedding$~\embeddedgraph$ of a graph on a surface$~\surface$, together with a drawing~$\drawing$ of a graph~$\graph$ on~$\embeddedgraph$, in the sense that $\drawing$ maps vertices of~$\graph$ to vertices of~$\embeddedgraph$ and edges of~$\graph$ to walks in~$\embeddedgraph$.
 We obtain the following result: \begin{theorem} Let $\embeddedgraph$ be a graph of size~$m$ cellularly embedded on an orientable surface $\surface$ of genus $g \geq0$ with $b\ge0$ boundary components.
 Let $\graph$ be a graph and let $\drawing:\graph\to\embeddedgraph$ be a drawing of size~$n$.
-We can decide whether there is an embedding of~$\graph$ on~$\surface$ homotopic to~$\drawing$ in $O(m+(g+b)^2n\log((g+b)n))$ time. \end{theorem} (Again, the cases of the sphere and the disk boil down to planarity testing so we omit these from now on.)
+We can decide whether there is an embedding of~$\graph$ on~$\surface$ homotopic to~$\drawing$ in $O(m+(g+b)^2n\log((g+b)n))$ time.
+If so, we can construct in $O((g+b)^2(mn^2 + n \log((g+b)n)))$ time a weak embedding $\delta' : G \to H$, homotopic to $\delta$, such that $\delta'$ maps each edge of $G$ to a walk of length $O(g^2mn)$ in $H$ if $b=0$, and of length $O((g+b)mn)$ otherwise. \end{theorem} (Again, the cases of the sphere and the disk boil down to planarity testing so we omit these from now on.)
 As in some previous papers in the area, e.g.,~\cite{ew-tcsr-13,lr-hts-12}, we use the RAM model, in which pointers and integers bounded by a polynomial in the input size can be manipulated in constant time (see Aho, Hopcroft, and Ullman.~\cite{ahu-daca-74} or Agarwal~\cite[Section~40.1]{a-rs-18}).
 If the drawing~$\delta$ can be untangled, it is clear from our proofs that one can compute an embedding homotopic to~$\delta$ in polynomial time; details are omitted from this version.